ibc/protoojs.org/documentation/api/index.md

 #### app.param(name, function)
 {: #app-param .code}

-Add callback triggers to route parameters, where `name` is the name of the parameter or an array of them, and `function` is the callback function.
+Adds callback triggers to route parameters, where `name` is the name of the parameter or an array of them, and `function` is the callback function.
 The parameters of the callback function are the request object, the next middleware, and the value of the parameter, in that order.

 For example, when `:user` is present in a route path, you may map user loading logic to automatically store `user` into the request and make it accesible in the whole route, or perform validations on the parameter input.